1Forge/golang-forex-quotes/README.md

     fmt.Println("Market is closed")
 }
 ```
+## Contributing
+Thank you for considering contributing!
+Any issues, bug fixes, suggestions, improvements or help in any other way is always appreciated.
+Please feel free to open an issue or create a pull request.

 ## Support and Contact
 Please contact me at contact@1forge.com if you have any questions or requests.